mapbox/mapbox-search-ios/README.md

 ## Getting Started

-You can install MapboxSearch and/or MapboxSearchUI packages with Swift Package Manager, Cocoapods, or Carthage.
+You can install MapboxSearch and/or MapboxSearchUI packages with Swift Package Manager and Cocoapods.
 Swift Package Manage is our preferred distribution system.

 ## Installation